 From now on, we assume that $G$ acts on $\R^2$ by linear maps.
 Suppose $M$ is a translation surface constructed with the polygons $P_1,\dots, P_m$.
-For any $g \in G$, the translation surface $gM$ is defined by the polygons $gP_1,\dots,gP_m$ and the gluing of edges $ge_i$ and $ge_j$ assuming the edges $e_i$ and $e_j$ were glued to form $M$.
-The $G$-action is equivariant with respect to the map $hol_M$, i.e.
+For any $g \in G$, the translation surface $gM$ is defined by the polygons $gP_1,\dots,gP_m$ with the edges $ge_i$ and $ge_j$ glued whenever the edges $e_i$ and $e_j$ were glued in the construction of $M$.
+The $G$-action is equivariant with respect to the holonomy map, \ie

 Analogously, there is a $G$-action on the marked stratum $\H_m$ that is $\varpi$-equivariant.
 We omit the details and refer the reader to \cite[Section 2.4]{2020tremors}.